santisoler/simpeg-benchmarks-gravity/README.md

 > **Important**
 > Most of the benchmarks were designed to be run on a machine with 125GB of ram and
 > a minimum of 30 threads.
 If your system don't meet these specs, you can
-> modify the scripts to adequate them to your needs.
+> modify the scripts to adjust them to your needs.
 >
 > The benchmarks for the "large problem" require more memory: up to ~800GB.